 1. The implementation of default rules is based on set functions (implemented by the module Control.SetFunctions).
 Therefore, the package setfunctions should be installed as a dependency.
-This can easily be done by executing before compiling a program containing default rules with the Curry preprocessor.
+This can easily be done by executing cypm add setfunctions before compiling a program containing default rules with the Curry preprocessor.